-Cut it into spears (instead of thin rounds), don’t let it sit around too long after it’s cooked, roast it at a high heat, and roast it on a wire rack.
+Cut it into spears (instead of zucchini sticks or zucchini slices), don’t let it sit around too long after it’s cooked, roast it at a high heat, and roast it on a wire rack.

 Figure on a small to medium zucchini (7-9 inches/18-22cm) or 4-6 ounces per person.

 Play around with these variations and substitutes if you like:

 - Seasonings: Add dried seasoning like thyme, herbes de provence, Italian seasoning or basil to the oil-cheese-garlic mixture.

 - Garnishes: Try sprinkling the finished roasted zucchini spears with crushed toasted nuts for crunch, zaatar, lemon zest, more Parmesan cheese, fresh chopped herbs or microgreens.
 I love the kohlrabi microgreens pictured.

 - Cheese substitutes: Instead of Parmesan, use Pecorino Romano (much saltier and sharper) or Grano Padano (milder and less crumbly).
 You can also use nutritional yeast for a vegan option.
 Another alternative is to skip the cheese (but it does add great flavor)

 - Not a zucchini fan?
 Try cauliflower instead.
 We use the same coating in our recipe for Parmesan Roasted Cauliflower.
 Very popular!

 - Buy freshly grated Parmesan cheese instead of grating your own.